petar030/ServerStatus/README.md

-A mobile app developed with Flutter that monitors a remote server, with the backend written in Python.
+# Mobile App for Remote Server Monitoring

+This mobile app, developed using Flutter, allows users to monitor a remote server.
+The backend is powered by Python, providing real-time data and system status updates.